franciscovaz/learning-time/README.md

 * ...
 Chinese... had a proverb...
 'A man without a smiling face must not open a shop.'

 * PRINCIPLE 2 - Smile.

+**26/10/22 (pg.
+80-89)**

+* Jim Farley discovered early in life that the average person is more interested in his or her own name than in all the other names on earth put together.

+* This policy of remembering and honouring the names of his friends and business associates was one of the secrets of Andrew Carnegie's leadership.

+* Franklin D. Roosevelt knew that one of the simplest, most obvious and most important ways of gaining good will was by remembering names and making people feel important - yet how many of us do it?

+* PRINCIPLE 3 - Remember that a person's name is to that person the sweetest and most important sound in any language.